 The decrease was primarily attributable to the P2billion bonds payables falling due in March 2021, as well as some portion of the principal of the outstanding corporate notes of the Group.

-9% increase in contract liabilities - noncurrent Attributable to increase in reservation fees and collection of down payments from sale of real estate lots during 2020.
+Attributable to increase in reservation fees and collection of down payments from sale of real estate lots during 2020.